ft-transcendence-2025/Transcendence/README.md

 ```

 ### 2. Configure Secrets
-- Create a `secrets` directory and add your Fuji testnet private key:
+- Create a `secrets` directory inside the `Docker` directory and add your Fuji testnet private key:
   ```bash
   mkdir -p secrets
   echo "your_private_key_here" > secrets/avalanche_private_key.txt
   ```
+- **Important**: Never commit your private key to version control.
+The `secrets/` folder is ignored by git.
 - Ensure the private key file is mounted as a secret in `docker-compose.yml`.

 ### 3. Build and Run the Container